rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 ## SSH settings

-In this view you can let RsyncUI assist in creating ssh-keys and setup global ssh keypath and identityfile.
+In this view you can let RsyncUI assist in creating ssh-keys and setup global ssh keypath and identityfile, either utilizing default values or set your own.
+If utilizing default values, [see info about ssh](/post/ssh/).

 ![](/images/usersettings/ssh.png)